 Here are a few of the procedures our team performs as part of swallow therapy:

-- Modified barium swallow exam
+Modified barium swallow exam

-- Fiberoptic endoscopic evaluation of swallowing (FEES)
+Fiberoptic endoscopic evaluation of swallowing (FEES)

-- Vocal fold augmentation
+Vocal fold injection augmentation

 Speech Restoration after Laryngectomy